 Release date: 2020

 The next entry in the Lego Architecture building collection is also one of the best.
-The updated White House kit is a wonderfully detailed and worth the price of entry.
+The updated White House building kit is wonderfully detailed and worth the entry price.

-The finished model isn’t very tall, but its depth and width make it an excellent display piece.
+The finished model isn’t very tall, but its depth and width make it an excellent piece for showcasing.
 It measures 4 inches (11cm) high, 18 inches (47cm) wide, and 7 inches (20cm) deep.

-This is rated as one of the most difficult Lego Architecture sets, but it’s also a great way for parents to spend time with younger children who might struggle to complete it on their own.
+This is rated as one of the most difficult Lego Architecture sets out there, but it’s also an excellent way for parents to spend time with younger children who might struggle to complete it on their own.